lbl-srg/soep/doc-design/source/softwareArchitecture.rst

             <EventIndicatorHandlers>
               <!-- This is variable with index 9 in the ModelVariables section
                    which depends on event indicator variables with index 1 and 2.
-                   The event_type is a list which specifies the type of the event. event_type can be "state" for state event, "time", for time event, "step" for step event or any combination of the three, e.g. "time state" to indicate that the event indicator handler is for both time and state event -->
+                   The event_type is a list which specifies the type of event. event_type can be "state" for state event, "time", for time event, "step" for step event, or any combination of the three (e.g. "time state" indicates that the event indicator handler is for both time and state event) -->
               <Unknown index="9" dependencies="1 2" value_reference="300", event_type="state" />
             </EventIndicatorHandlers>
           </ModelStructure>